Policies and Communications for service incidents

 - Hardware or infrastructure updates

 - Integrated services, such as a new version of Office 365 or Azure

-- Minor service updates to Customer Engagement apps that occur several times per year.
+- Minor service updates that occur several times per year.
 See Service updates.

 To limit the impact on users, the maintenance window is planned according to the region where environments are deployed.
 The following list shows the maintenance window for each region.
 The times are shown in Coordinated Universal Time (UTC, which is also known as Greenwich Mean Time).